-I regularly teach the required logic course in the PhD program at The Graduate Center.
-Here is a description of the course:
+I am teaching the logic course in the PhD program at the CUNY Graduate Center again this fall (2022).
+Here is the course description:

 PHIL 72000 – Logic